Københavns Møllestensfabrik og Møllebyggeri: History

 When the company's factory in Norgesgade also became too small, it relocated to a new site at Vodroffsvej 61 in Frederiksberg.
 A new factory was built in 1890.
 The ground floor contained the workshop.
 The first floor was used for offices and design studio.
 Hensen's father lived in an apartment on the second floor.
-Gerdinand Jensen lived with his family on the other side of the street in No. 56.
+Ferdinand Jensen lived with his family on the other side of the street in No. 56.

-Ferdinand Jensen died from a stroke on 19 November 1898 The company was then continued by his widow Agnes Elisabeth Jensen (mée Grønberg) until 1916 in a partnership with Carl Hemmerth who served as managing director.
+Ferdinand Jensen died from a stroke on 19 November 1898.
+The company was then continued by his widow Agnes Elisabeth Jensen (née Grønberg) until 1916 in a partnership with Carl Hemmerth who served as managing director.
 The company received more medals on international exhibitions in 1901 (Gefle), 1903 (Helsingborg), 1906 (Norköbing) and 1907 (Lund).

 It was converted into a limited company (aktieselskab) in 1921.
 On 17 May 1922, it was merged with N. Nielsen & Co., a company founded on 13 July 1871 by Niels Nielsen.
-The company was now located at Rentemestervej.
+The company was now located at Rentemestervej 23.
 Engineer Fritz Bülow-Nielsen was managing director of the company from 1932.
 He died in 1936 and was succeeded by Erik Wintermark (born 1915).